menu iconknow your dna logosearch icon

 Behavioral traits or behavioral characteristics refer to the way a person acts.
 Unlike physical traits, they are not as easy to observe.

-For instance, you may be born left-handed and still learn to use your right hand as you grow older.
+For instance, you may be born left-handed and still learn to use your right hand as you age.
 Here are some behavioral traits:

 Being Left or Right Handed